2020–21 PWHPA season: Teams

-Of the five regional hubs, three were in Canada in Montréal, Toronto, and Calgary; and two were in the United States in New Hampshire and Minnesota.
+Of the five regional hubs, three were in Canada in Montréal, Toronto, and Calgary; two were in the United States in New Hampshire and Minnesota.
 PWHPA players competed in try-outs for 25 spots on the official rosters for each hub.
 In late October, the PWHPA announced the full rosters for each hub as well as coaching staffs.
 Players who did not make the rosters continued to be members of the PWHPA as independents.

 In the 2019–20 season, teams were formed throughout the season and named after players acting as captains for each series.
 For this season, the regional hubs made sponsorship agreements for team names.
 The Toronto hub made a sponsorship deal with insurance company Sonnet and was branded as Team Sonnet, with the hub's jerseys featuring turquoise and white.
 The Calgary hub was branded Team Scotiabank, with red and white jerseys, in a partnership with Scotiabank that includes a mentorship program for young female players.
 On February 25, 2021, before the tour's first games, the Minnesota and New Hampshire-based teams announced their sponsored names as Team Adidas and Team WSF (Women's Sports Foundation), respectively.
 The Montréal team was announced as Team Bauer on March 3.